-A few moments passed, and as Artemus expected, an awkward robed figure, which was Jace in disguise, emerged from the woods.
+A few moments passed, and as Artemus expected, an awkward figure in an Overshadow's robe, which was Jace in disguise, emerged from Westwood Forest.
 The present Jace, however, was lost in his thoughts.

 "Hypothetically, my motives could be unknown," Jace said, recalling Artemus Ward's words in the Communion Vault.
 "Every agent of Arkhelan can read the Outrider code."
-He stuck his arms out at his sides and screamed into the air, an unbridled rage surging through him that he hadn't felt since the night he was reliving.
+He stuck his arms out at his sides and screamed into the air, an unbridled rage surging through him that he hadn't felt since the night he was now reliving.
 "It's so obvious now, and I made his case for him!" he yelled.
-"I sat there and helped!"
+"I sat there, like an idiot, and helped!"

-Then, in an instant, Jace went from seething anger to stunned shock, his mind going blank with the bizarre perspective of watching himself approach the reagent cart in disguise.
-For a moment or two, he remained transfixed, and when he spoke again it was like he was daydreaming.
+Then, in an instant, Jace went from seething anger to stunned shock, his mind going blank with the bizarre perspective of watching himself approach the reagent wagon in disguise.
+For a moment or two, he remained transfixed.
+When he spoke again, it was like he was daydreaming.

 "You said Artemus is the one who tried to kill me," he said, focusing.

-Jace finally turned to face him and Artemus leapt from the reagent wagon.
+Jace finally turned to face him and Artemus lept from the reagent wagon.

 "Show me why," he said.

-Not a single word was spoken; Artemus’ only response a bare nod before the terrain under their feet sped by in a blur, as if the landscape were a rug pulling them closer to the ridge and the army.
+Not a single word was spoken; Artemus only spared a bare nod before the terrain under their feet sped by in a blur, as if the landscape were a rug pulling them closer to the ridge and the army.

 An army that was gone when they got there.

-Jace's guide throughout this absurd experience was nowhere to be found.
+Jace's Not-Artemus guide throughout this absurd experience was nowhere to be found.

-"Well that's one way to commit suicide, I guess," the other rider commented.
-Her helmet hid her face, but it was the voice of Hazel Lien.
+"Well, that's one way to commit suicide, I guess," the other rider commented.
+Her helmet hid her face, but it was Hazel’s voice.